EmmanuelNiyonshuti/Receipto/README.md

 ```

 ### Database Setup

-This project uses MongoDB for data storage.
+   - This project uses MongoDB as the primary database.
+Instead of using an ODM like **Mongoose**, this project interacts directly with MongoDB via the **MongoDB Node.js Driver** for a lightweight and flexible approach.

 Set up a local MongoDB instance or create a free cluster on [MongoDB Atlas](https://www.mongodb.com/atlas/database) and use its connection string in your **.env** file.

 ### Running the Server